dashingsoft/pyarmor/docs/tutorial/getting-started.rst

 And then :doc:`advanced`, some of them are not available in trial pyarmor

-* 2 irreversible obfuscation: RFT mode, BCC mode :sup:`pyarmor-pro`
+* 2 irreversible obfuscation: RFT mode, BCC mode :sup:`pro`
 * Customization error handler
 * runtime error internationalization
 * cross platform, multiple platforms and multiple Python version